A guide to the best tenders for superyachts

 An open tender is principally a single-deck boat with no enclosed cabin.
 Chiefly a guest transfer boat with ample seating both forward and aft, open tenders are day boats without accommodation above or below deck.

-Whilst we see a lot of open tenders dedicated to guest transfer, by their very nature, they can also incorporate centre console boats, some dive boats, landing crafts, and even limousines.
+While we see many open tenders dedicated to guest transfers, by their very nature, they can also incorporate centre console boats, some dive boats, landing crafts, and even limousines.

 What is a chase tender?